 - High flexibility so team members can be redeployed to roles where they can work more efficiently at higher value activities to improve productivity.

 In this article, we outline the factors to consider to evaluate how much an AP automation can improve your business processes.

 Deciding to invest in Accounts Payable automation requires that you make a clear and persuasive business case to senior executives that automating invoicing and other processes delivers significant value.
 This means correctly identifying your true costs to process a paper or emailed invoice today.
 Factors that must be considered when calculating the cost to process an invoice include:

 - Mailroom and scanning costs

 - Cost to process an invoice exception

 - Cost of compliance - monitoring and auditing invoices

 - Help desk costs tied to answering questions about purchase orders, invoices and payments and other document statuses

 - Other buildings, fixed assets, and variable costs required to support teams performing all of these tasks

-Once you outline these costs, you can divide it by the total number of invoices processed to get the average cost of processing a single paper-based invoice.
-With automation, the only real remaining cost to consider is the cost of processing an invoice electronically--which can be estimated by P2P Automation service providers, generally it is less than $1.00 per invoice.
+Once you outline these costs, you can divide them by the total number of invoices processed to get the average cost of processing a single paper-based invoice.
+With automation, the only real remaining cost to consider is the cost of processing an invoice electronically—which can be estimated by P2P Automation service providers, generally it is less than $1.00 per invoice.